Jesscode-analyst/heart_guard_dsi_group_ML11/README.md

 ### Models

 #### Model building
 We aim to predict the presence of heart disease, which frames this as a supervised classification problem.
-We will establish a baseline using Logistic Regression before implementing more advanced models like Random Forest or XGBoost.
+We will establish a baseline using Logistic Regression before implementing more advanced model like Random Forest.
 A comparison of the model results will determine the necessity of exploring additional models.
 GridSearchCV will also be employed for optimization, as described in the model optimization section.<br>

 #### Model Optimization & Cross-validation
 In the later stages of development, the project will optimize both the baseline and advanced models through hyperparameter tuning.
 Model evaluation will be conducted using cross-validation techniques, specifically GridSearchCV.<br>